 - We have a Design label on GitHub – check out these issues if you want to help and fix interface problems.
 This label is also in the other repositories for clients and apps.

 - For easier issues and to get started, check out the Design issues also marked »Junior Job«

 - High priority design issues are additionally marked with the »p2-high« label – these we need to prioritize, and fixing any of those will make you everyone’s hero!

 There is an @owncloud/design team on GitHub.
 This enables people to just mention @owncloud/designers in issues and pull requests to notify all designers.
 Otherwise you have to mention each one individually.

 Please let us know if you want to contribute to the design and would like to be in this group.
 You will be notified every time someone mentions this team in an issue, which would be every design issue or pull request.

-You should also join the #owncloud-design channel on IRC.
+You should also join the #design-ux channel on talk.owncloud.com.
 We use this to communicate on smaller issues, talk about what to work on next, and just general chatter.
 It’s good to get to know the other people and for organization in general.

 - Software should work.
 Only put features into master when they are complete.
 It’s better to not have a feature instead of having one that works poorly.

 - Software should get out of the way.
 Do things automatically instead of offering configuration options.